 If the recipe you are baking has enough sweetness already from another sweetener, you can also replace the applesauce in a baking recipe with pumpkin puree, cooked and mashed sweet potato, or with yogurt.

 Why are my muffins dry and dense?

 There are a few possible reasons!

-Another reason muffins might be dry is over baking or baking at too high of a temperature.
-People will take a muffin recipe out of an oven and break a muffin open to find that it is still a bit moist then think they are underbaked.
-Often no. Baked goods continue to bake as the cool down in their baking pan and on the cooling rack.
+Another reason muffins might be dry is overbaking or baking at too high of a temperature.
+People will take a muffin recipe out of an oven and break a muffin open to find that it is still a bit moist and think they are underbaked, but often they are not.
+Baked goods continue to bake as they cool down in their baking pan and on the cooling rack.
 To avoid this, bake your muffins until a toothpick inserted into the middle comes out clean and then let them sit in the muffin tin to cool for at least 10 to 15 minutes.
 They will firm up as they cool.